 Peony | Chinatown

 Opium in Chinatown is already somewhat hidden – you’ll need to find an unmarked jade-green door on the street.
 And then, once inside the labyrinthine restaurant, you’ll need to find Peony, also behind an unmarked door.
-It’s got old-school Chinese prints on the wall, intricately carved wooden statues, and delicious cocktails to boot.
+It’s got old-school Chinese prints on the wall, candlelight, and delicious cocktails to boot.
 VIEW DETAILS

 How to get in: First, find Opium, then ask the staff inside to direct you.